MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/3ds-max.md

 3. Under **Parameters**, select the **Auto Smooth** check box, and then adjust the **Threshold** value until the faceted surfaces appear smooth.
 The default threshold is 30.0, which is usually pretty good.

    > [!NOTE]
-   > You can also apply the **Smooth** modifier to individual 3D models if they each require a different threshold.
+   > You can also apply the **Smooth** modifier to individual 3D objects if they each require a different threshold.

 At this point, your model might be optimized enough for use in mixed reality.
 If you think it will work fine in this form, you can skip to [exporting your model as a GLB file](#export-the-3d-model).
 If the model is still too complex and has lots of materials, go to the next section.